cloudlockr/cloudlockr-app/README.md

     - `Device` (services related to device interaction)
     - `External` (services using other external phone APIs)
     - `FileSystem` (services related to local phone file system or file manipulation)
-    - `FileTransfer` (top-level services that faciliate complex file transfer processes)
+    - `FileTransfer` (top-level services that facilitate complex file transfer processes)
     - `Server` (services related to server interaction)
     - Note that these files throw errors that the UI must catch (and show to the user if applicable)
   - `Store` (Redux interaction, further broken up by Redux slice indicated by each sub-directory)